celia3evans/CypressTestCases/README.md

 ## Steps to Start Running Tests for the First Time (in VSCode)
+Pre-Requisite: Have a running version of Node.js downloaded.
  1. Clone this repository locally.
  2. Open a powershell terminal.
- 3. Navigate to `Test-Cases` in the terminal.
+ 3. Navigate to the repo folder (.../CypressTestCases) in the terminal.
- 4. Run `npm i cypress` to make sure everything is present/up-to-date.
+ 4. Run `npm i cypress` & `npm i dotenv` to make sure packages are present/up-to-date.
- 5. Navigate to `.\cypress` in the terminal.
- 6. Run `node index.js --exec install`.
-Add `--force` to the end if needed.
- 7. Then navigate back to the `Test-Cases\cypress` folder in the terminal.
- 8. Run `npx cypress open` and the Cypress GUI should open.
+ 5. Run `npx cypress open` and the Cypress GUI should open.
  9. If you'd prefer running the tests solely in the terminal, run `npx cypress run`.